 5 tips for helping a friend going through a hard time

-Reaching out to a friend going through a hard time can be challenging.
-Your mental health companion Nuna has 5 tips for you, if you're wondering how to support a friend in the time of hardship.
+Reaching out to a friend or a loved one going through a hard time can be challenging.
+Your mental health companion Nuna has 5 tips on how to support a friend in the time of hardship.

-Showing someone that you are truly there means reaching out.
+Showing someone that you are truly there means reaching out and asking about how they feel.
 And then reaching out again.
 And maybe just once more.
-Of course, we shouldn’t force someone to talk to us and we need to respect the fact that they might want time to themselves — but showing the people around us that their problems aren’t inconveniencing us is important?
+Of course, we shouldn’t force someone to talk to us and we need to respect the fact that they might want time to themselves — but showing the people around us that their problems aren’t inconvenient to us is important?

 A good hug can be exactly what you need when you’re feeling down.
 But not everyone feels comfortable with physical touch.
 Remember your friend’s boundaries, even when comforting.

 5. Final note: Remember your own boundaries

 It is vital to support our nearest and dearest.
 But, it can also be very energy consuming, and here it is important to put your own health first.
 It is alright to take a step back and tell the people around you that you need some time to yourself.